thebuilder/react-intersection-observer/docs/Recipes.md

   [root margin](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/rootMargin)
   for top and bottom, so the Intersection Observer gets triggered before the image enters the viewport.
 This gives the image a chance to be loaded before the user even sees it.
-Try and start with something like `200px 0px`, but experiment with it until you find the right value.
+Try to start with something like `200px 0px`, but experiment with it until you find the right value.
 - Set `triggerOnce`, so you don't keep monitoring for changes.
 - You should always create a wrapping element, that sets the correct aspect